Is Eric Lauer the Latest Product of the Brewers’ Ace Factory?

 How has he done it?
 Well, Lauer is using fewer four-seamers this year (35.6% vs. 44.3% last year) and more cutters (24.8% vs. 18.4% in 2021) – and both pitchers are faster and better overall.
 He also increased his slider and curveball usage and practically ditched the changeup.

 Against right-handed hitters, he likes to work up and in with fastballs or down and away with all his pitches, changing the visual plane for the batter.
 The data says that he favors his four-seamer (29.7%) and cutter (29.7%) on the first pitch against righties, but there is a 24.8% chance he opens with a curveball.
 With two strikes, he will throw his trademark fastball about half of the time – again, either high or down and away.

 While facing lefties, Lauer tries to attack them with low and away offerings, no matter the pitch.
 He really trusts his cutter against left-handed batters when behind in the count, throwing it 35.7% of the time in this situation.
-When ahead, however, he will try to retire them with his slider, which not only has a decent whiff+ at 100, but has a phenomenal minus-26 BIP+.
+When ahead, however, he will try to retire them with his slider, which has a decent whiff+ at 100.

 Overall, Lauer is missing bats like never before while maintaining above-average ability to command his stuff and gain strikes, either called or via whiff.
 You know Lauer has good stuff and trusts it when you see him boasting the second-lowest zone contact percentage in MLB (before Tuesday’s games) among pitchers with at least 20 innings, at 75.5%.